-- Show an active interest in their child's schoolwork and progress. - Regularly engage in two-way communication with their child's teacher, support staff, and principal. - Read and familiarize themselves with information provided by the school regarding Ministry, Board, and school policies. - Encourage and assist their child in following the rules of behaviour. - Help their child be neat, appropriately dressed, and prepared for school. - Ensure that their child attends school regularly and on time. - Promptly report to the school their child's absence or late arrival. - Assist school staff in dealing with disciplinary issues involving their child.
+• Show an active interest in their child's school work and progress.

+• Regularly engage in two-way communication with their child's teacher, support staff, and/or Principal.

+• Read and familiarize themselves with information provided by the school regarding Ministry, Board, and school policies.

+• Encourage and assist their child in following the rules of behaviour.

+• Help their child be neat, appropriately dressed, and prepared for school.

+• Ensure that their child attends school regularly and on time.

+• Promptly report to the school their child's absence or late arrival.

+• Assist school staff in dealing with disciplinary issues involving their child.